NuGet/Home/accepted/2024/supplied-by-platform.md

 <!-- Introduce new concepts, functional designs with real life examples, and low-fidelity mockups or  pseudocode to show how this proposal would look. -->

 A list of package id/versions to be pruned will be provided by the .NET SDK.
 The version will signify the highest version to be pruned.
 When NuGet encounters any of the specified packages or lower, it will simply remove the package from the graph.
-This package id will not appear in the assets file, but there will be a detailed verbosity message indicating that the package id has been pruned for the given framework.
+This package id will not be downloaded and will not appear in the assets file libraries or targets section, but there will be a detailed verbosity message indicating that the package id has been pruned for the given framework.

 The feature is framework specific, and can be opted in/out using the `NuGetPrunePlatformPackages` property.
-In .NET 10 SDK, this feature will be enabled for all .NET (Core) target frameworks newer than netcoreapp3.0 by default.
+In .NET 10 SDK, this feature will be enabled by default for all .NET (Core) target frameworks newer than netcoreapp3.0.
+This feature may be enabled .NET Framework target frameworks as well.
 The feature may be available in minor versions of the .NET 9 SDK as disabled with the above opt-in available.

 ### Technical explanation